WE SPECIALIZE IN A NUMBER OF SERVICES

-It is important that once you start the plan you follow up regularly to assess how your body is changing.
-Most patient’s who suffer stubborn weight loss become very frustrated that they are not losing weight fast enough despite heroic efforts.
+It is essential that once you start the plan you follow up regularly to assess how your body is changing.
+Most patients who suffer stubborn weight loss become very frustrated that they are not losing weight fast enough despite heroic efforts.
 Frequent body composition tests allow the doctor to adjust your plan to:

 - Increase lean body mass

 - Decrease fat mass